lfiaschi/udacity-vehicle-detection/README.md

-# Vehicle Detection Project with HOG and Linear SVC - Luca Fiaschi
+# Vehicle Detection Project with HOG and Linear SVC

 The goal of this project is to write a software to reliably detect cars in a video.
 The steps/ techniques used in  this project are the following: